johannwpli/tv-wall/README.md

 <sup>1</sup> Redirects to https://johannwpli.github.io/tv-wall/.
 <sup>2</sup> Hosted from https://github.com/ncehk2019/ncehk2019.github.io.
-<sup>3</sup> The default number of videos on mobile is 3, on tablets is 6, and on computers is 9.
+<sup>3</sup> The default number of videos on mobiles is 3, on tablets is 6, and on computers is 9.
 <sup>4</sup> Place YouTube video IDs separated by a comma.